ozment/macOS-Official-Mac-Downloads/readthisbecausethisisallthereis.md

 # macOS-Official-Mac-Downloads
 # Download different versions of macOS via official Apple directories.
-# Credit
-# Author: u/ChrisWayg
+# Original Author: u/ChrisWayg
 # From: r/hackintosh

 # When trying to download various versions of macOS (including older ones), I noticed,
 # that it did not always work as expected.
 So i took some notes and put together this guide for reference.

-Via App Store links or Apple direct download links:
+Via App Store links or Apple direct download links.

--> You can download HIGH SIERRA, MOJAVE and CATALINA via App Store links:
+You can download HIGH SIERRA, MOJAVE and CATALINA via App Store links:

 # macOS Catalina ------------------->